Programmable Media

 Via our SDKs:

 Another way to transcode the format of an uploaded video is to use the fetch_format transformation parameter (f for URLs).
-For example, transcoding the uploaded mp4 video named dog to WebM with a parameter:
+For example, transcoding the uploaded mp4 video named hotel_pool to WebM with a parameter:

 Notes